aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-and-replace/search-broken-links-in-remote-worksheet/_index.md

 - **404 Not Found** – The spreadsheet file is not accessible.
 - **500 Server Error** – An anomaly occurred while obtaining calculation data.

-## Where should we use the Search for broken links within the worksheet of Spreadsheet API?
+## When to Use the Search Broken Links API for a Worksheet

 - **Regular Audit of Large Financial Models**: Before releasing monthly or quarterly reports, automatically scan the key calculation areas (such as `Dashboard!B5:K50`) that contain a large amount of external data references to ensure that all links point to valid source files.
 - **Data Integration for Mergers and Acquisitions**: When merging multiple spreadsheet files representing business units, scan the "Overview" worksheet after the integration process to identify links that have become invalid due to changes in source file paths or permission issues.
 - **Preparation of Investor Data Packages**: Before finalizing the presentation materials that contain charts and tables linked to external databases or market data sources, verify the validity of all links.

-## Why should you use the Search for broken links within the worksheet of Spreadsheet API?
+## Benefits of Using the Search Broken Links API for Worksheet Scanning

 - **Developer‑Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development and comes with comprehensive documentation.
 Compared with building custom chart‑rendering solutions, this significantly reduces the development workload.
-- **Reduces Labor Costs**: Cuts the need for personnel dedicated to manual document consolidation and link verification.
+- **Reduces labor costs**: Cuts the need for personnel dedicated to manual document consolidation and link verification.
 - **Pay‑per‑Use**: No upfront investment; you only pay for the API calls you actually use.
-- **Zero Maintenance Costs**: No servers to maintain, no software updates, and no compatibility issues to manage.
+- **Zero maintenance costs**: No servers to maintain, no software updates, and no compatibility issues to manage.
-- **Preserves Complex Excel Formatting** in universally accessible PDF format.
+- **Preserves complex Excel formatting in a universally accessible PDF format.**

-## How to Use the Search for broken links within the worksheet of the Spreadsheet API with SDKs
+## Using the Search Broken Links API with SDKs

 ### OpenAPI Specification